-In our qBSE approach, the $\Delta$ baryon is set on-shell while the nucleon is still possible to be off-shell.
+In our qBSE approach, the $\Delta$ baryon is set on-shell while the nucleon can still be off-shell.
 Hence, we introduce a form factor into the propagator to reflect the off-shell effect as an exponential regularization, $ G_{0}(p)\rightarrow G_{0}(p)[e^{-(k^{2}_{1}-m^{2}_{1})^{2}/\Lambda^{4}_{r}}]^{2}, $ where the $k_{1}$ and $m_{1}$ are the momentum and the mass of the nucleon.
 With such regularization, the integral equation is convergent even if we do not consider the form factor into the propagator of the exchanged meson.
-The cutoff $\Lambda_{r}$ is parameterized as in the $\Lambda_{e}$ case, that is, $\Lambda_{r}=m_{e}+\alpha_{r}~0.22$~GeV with $m_{e}$ being the mass of exchanged meson and $\alpha_{r}$ serving the same function as the parameter $\alpha_{e}$.
-The $\alpha_e$ and $\alpha_r$ play an analogous role in the calculation of the binding energy.
-Hence, we take these two parameter as a parameter $\alpha$ for simplification.
+The cutoff $\Lambda_{r}$ is parametrized as in the $\Lambda_{e}$ case, that is, $\Lambda_{r}=m_{e}+\alpha_{r}~0.22$~GeV with $m_{e}$ being the mass of the exchanged meson and $\alpha_{r}$ serving the same function as the parameter $\alpha_{e}$.
+The $\alpha_e$ and $\alpha_r$ play analogous roles in the calculation of the binding energy.
+Hence, we take these two parameters as a parameter $\alpha$ for simplification.